csiu/coursework-stat545/homework/hw10-data-from-the-web.md

 ![](figure/hw10-gender-ratio-1.png)

-Here we see that only in the yellow Shoyru population is there more females than males.
+Here we see that only in the yellow abandoned Shoyru population is there more females than males.

+---

 ## Reflection
 I once tried to scrape HTML with python and I remember having quite a difficult time.
-After having used [`rvest`](https://github.com/hadley/rvest), I can appreciate both `rvest` and the appeal of web scraping!
+After having used [`rvest`](https://github.com/hadley/rvest), I can appreciate both the appeal of web scraping and the superb job Hadley did in creating [`rvest`](https://github.com/hadley/rvest).